PaulLafaz/Drawing-Multiple-Shapes/README.md

 This repository contains code I made whilst studying Object Oriented Programming(OOP) at Swinburne University.

-The program featured, is one of my first programs I've created at university that draws multiple shapes with a click of the mouse using a
-Swinburne Library depending on which shape is selected.
+The program featured, is one of the first I've created at university which allows users to draws multiple shapes with a click of the mouse using a Swinburne Library depending on which shape is selected.

 ### Interesting Facts